White Nights (short story): Synopsis

-The narrator describes his experience walking in the streets of St. Petersburg.
-He loves the city at night, and feels comfortable in it.
-Because all the people he is used to seeing are not there, he no longer feels comfortable during the day.
-He drew his emotions from them: if they were happy, he was happy; if they were despondent, he was despondent.
-New faces made him feel alone.
-As he walked, the houses would talk to him and tell him how they were being renovated or painted a new color or torn down.

-He lives alone in a small apartment in Saint Petersburg with only his old and unsociable maid Matryona to keep him company.
-He tells the story of his relationship with a young woman, Nastenka (a diminutive of the name Anastasia).
-He first sees her standing against a railing and crying.
-He becomes concerned and considers asking her what is wrong, but eventually, he continues walking.
-There is something special about her, and he is very curious.
-When he hears her scream, he intervenes and saves her from a man who is harassing her.
+The narrator lives alone in a small apartment in Saint Petersburg with only his old maid Matryona to keep him company.
+While walking, he sees a young woman, Nastenka, standing against a railing and crying.
+He considers asking her what is wrong, but continues walking.
+He then hears her scream, intervenes and saves her from a man who is harassing her.

-The young woman holds his arm, and he explains that he is alone, that he has never known a woman, and that he feels timid with her.
+Nastenka holds his hand, but he has never known a woman and feels timid with her.
 Nastenka reassures him that ladies like timidity and that she likes it, too.
-He tells her that he spends every minute of every day dreaming about a girl who would say two words to him, who will not repulse him or ridicule him as he approached.
-He says that he thinks of talking to a random girl timidly, respectfully, passionately--telling her that he is dying in solitude and that he has no chance of success with her.
-He tells her that it is a girl's duty not to rudely reject or mock a man as timid and luckless as he.
+He tells her that he spends every minute of every day dreaming about a girl who would talk to him, who will not repulse him or ridicule him.
+He says that he thinks of talking to a random girl timidly, respectfully, passionately – telling her that he is dying in solitude and that he has no chance of success with her.
+He says that it is a girl's duty not to rudely reject or mock a man as timid and luckless as he.
 As they reach Nastenka's door, he asks if he will ever see her again.
 Before she can answer, he adds that he will be at the spot they met tomorrow anyway just so he can relive this one happy moment in his lonely life.
-She agrees, stating she can't forbid him not to come, and she has to be there anyway.
-The girl would tell him her story and be with him, provided that talking does not lead to romance.
+She agrees, stating she cannot tell him not to come, and she has to be there anyway.
+Nastenka would tell him her story and be with him, provided that talking does not lead to romance.
 She is as lonely as the narrator.